Defecation Patterns in Constipated Patients

 - Lumpy or hard stools for at least 25% of defecation attempts, and

 - Patients not willing to consent and undergo the specified tests in this study

 - pregnant women and patients with concurrent fecal incontinence

 - History of anorectal surgery or bowel resection.

 accepting new patients

 - Ravinder Mittal

-Professor, Medicine.
-Authored (or co-authored) 101 research publications.
+Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 106 research publications

 - Start Date